-In setting these levels of service, with respect to both neighbourhood parks and subneighbourhood parks, it is the facilities provided, not the class or ownership of park, that determine its functionality.
+In setting these levels of service, with respect to both neighbourhood parks and sub-neighbourhood parks, it is the facilities provided, not the class or ownership of park, which determine its functionality.

 Within the parks hierarchy, a community park or school may serve as a neighbourhood park, and a neighbourhood park may serve as a sub-neighbourhood park.